A dynamical approach to the study of instability near Couette flow: Introduction

-\end{theorem} \begin{remark} We emphasize that the constants $c$ and $\varepsilon_1$ in \eqref{eq-growth-T} are independent of $\nu$.
-Since we consider the small viscosity problem, at time $T$, the amplification can be made as large as we want by taking the limit $\nu\to 0_+$. \end{remark} \begin{remark} In \cite{gill1965}, Gill considers the instability of the shear flow $\big(b(y),0\big)$ of the form
+\begin{remark} We emphasize that the constants $c$ and $\varepsilon_1$ in \eqref{eq-growth-T} are independent of $\nu$.
+Since we consider the small viscosity problem, at time $T$, the amplification can be made as large as we want by taking the limit $\nu\to 0+$. \end{remark}

-He points out that if the shear flow is to become turbulent, then $\gamma^3/\nu$ must necessarily be large.
-Generally, the nonlinear growth happens before the transition.
-By a formal argument, he obtained the instability and gave the growth rate $e^{C\gamma t-c\nu \gamma^{-1}t^2}$.
-This is a transient growth.
-The exponential decay part $e^{-c\nu \gamma^{-1}t^2}$ is due to the enhanced dissipation which stabilizes the linear system.
-Based on such rate, he conjectured that the time taken for the growth should be of order $\gamma^{-1}\ln(\gamma^{-1})$.